One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Effective potential for the self-interacting scalar field under a rough geometry

-In the limit $\xi \to \infty$, the dominant contribution to the exponential in Eq. \eqref{T02} arises from the infrared regime, characterized by small values of $k_1, k_2$ and low-frequency modes $n$.
+The current calculation is valid in the principal order in the adiabatic roughness expansion, first order in spectrum perturbations and principal order in the low temperature expansion $\xi\gg a$.
+In this limit, the dominant contribution to the exponential in Eq. \eqref{T02} arises from the infrared regime, characterized by small values of $k_1, k_2$ and low-frequency modes $n$.
 Given that the eigenvalue $\lambda_{k_1, k_2, n}$ appears under a square root in Eq. \eqref{T02}, we perform a Taylor expansion around $k_1, k_2 \approx 0$.
 Furthermore, the convergent asymptotic behavior of the exponential justifies the approximation $\ln(1+x) \approx x$ for $x \ll 1$.
 Consequently, substituting these approximations into Eq. \eqref{T02}, we obtain

 with

 The integration over the momenta $k_1$ and $k_2$ can be performed analytically.
 Furthermore, since $n \neq 0$, the sum over $n$ is dominated by the $n = 1$ term, which constitutes the leading-order contribution.
 Finally, substituting these results into Eq. (\ref{V1Q2}), the one-loop effective potential takes the form